Tairāwhiti Gisborne is located on the east coast of the North Island. Secluded and original, it’s also easy to get there!

 If you would prefer to hire a mountain bike for the event, please inquire with the local bike operators below.

 We recommend that you collect your bike plate from the event registration, along with the rest of your gift box and timing transponder.
-Straight after registration, see your bike hire provider to make sizing adjustments/check the bike and attach bike plate, lights, drink bottle, helmet, bike shoe (if using them) before the shop closes.
+Straight after registration, see your bike hire/transport provider to make sizing adjustments/check the bike and attach bike plate, lights, drink bottle, helmet, bike shoe (if using them) before the shop closes.
 They will not transport any loose items.
-NOTE: you will need to give the bike hire provider your bike collection card (in your gift box), as they won’t be able to collect the bike without this.
-After this, the bike hire provider can drop off all hire bikes to the bike drop that evening.
+NOTE: you will need to give the bike shop your bike collection card (in your gift box), as they won’t be able to collect the bike without this.
+After this, the bike shop can drop off all bikes to the bike drop that evening.
 The bikes will be located in order of distance Short, Medium, Long and in bike number plate order.
 The onsite marshals can direct you in the right direction.

 On Saturday afternoon/evening, (unless you have made other arrangements) please leave your hire bike at the final bike drop.
-These will be collected by the bike hire providers.
-We would recommend texting or calling your bike hire provider once you have finished your event, so they know you have arrived at the bike drop safely and can come to collect the bike.
+These will be collected by the bike shop.
+We would recommend texting or calling your bike shop once you have finished your event, so they know you have arrived at the bike drop safely and can come to collect the bike.

 To make all bookings, please contact;